Farm diversification decision-making

 Learning from others' mistakes

 One of the biggest advantages of observing an industry before taking an active part is that you can see what works and ask why.
 You might even have ideas about how to do things better.
 Research your interest area from a wide range of sources.
-Contact industry organisations, local government agencies, community groups and local landholders for valuable advice.
+For valuable advice contact:

 Questions and issues that may arise